 Medical Secretary Education Requirements and Career Information

 Medical secretaries, also known as medical administrative assistants, are charged with keeping a medical office or clinic running smoothly.
+Many medical secretaries have completed a certificate or associate's degree program to prepare them for a career in office administration.
 Continuing education due to frequent new office technologies and software packages is an important part of this career.
-Further career information can be found below.
+Optional certifications are available.

 Medical Secretary Educational Requirements